sd17spring/sd17spring.github.io/_pages/git-help.md

 ## What is branching on Git?

 Branches on Git are very similar to branches on trees.
-The tree trunk is represented as the 'master' branch and the branches that come off of the master branch you can name whatever you want.
+The tree trunk is represented as the `master` branch and the branches that come off of the master branch you can name whatever you want.
 These branches will start at whatever state master was at the time you made the branch.
 The master branch can continue changing independently of the branch that you created.
 You can